The Public Voice Partnership

 Dedicated to enhancing local democracy through improved public communication and community problem solving

-The Public Voice Partnership is the result of Georgia College's participation with the Kettering Foundation research initiative, Organizing Centers for Public Life.
-Georgia College is the University System of Georgia’s designated Public Liberal Arts University.
+The Public Voice Partnership is the result of Georgia College's participation with the Kettering Foundation research initiative, "Organizing Centers for Public Life".
+Twelve institutions affiliated with American universities, community colleges, and nonprofit public life centers are engaged in this research.

 PVP deliberative dialogue partnerships: